 Because I’ve been baking up a storm, I like to delegate the dough making on a Friday night to the guys & my Husband has become Chief Pizza Dough Maker.
 Usually, I’ll pour us each a glass of Prosecco to sip (in “scary saucers”, which my Husband can fit his face in) & while he’s kneading the dough, I make the sauce & we catch up on each other’s news & gossip.
-Here’s how to make your own.
+Hands washed, aprons on & here’s how to make your own!

 What you need for the dough:

 12g fresh yeast or equivalent dry yeast – Allinson’s is good (read the packet directions for amounts)

 330ml lukewarm water (stick your finger in it & it should be the same temperature, not hot or cold, just right)